 These gluten free egg roll wrappers are some of the easiest gluten free egg rolls I’ve ever made.
-Made with just six ingredients, the dough is super easy to handle and it doesn’t tear easily.
-Roll it as thin as you can for the best possible egg rolls!
+Made with just six ingredients, the dough is easy to handle and it doesn’t tear easily.
+Roll it as thin as you can for the best possible gluten free egg roll wrappers!

 While egg rolls are sometimes considered an appetizer, we make extra large egg rolls that can be eaten as a main dish.
 Just slather on some homemade sweet and sour sauce and you’re set!

 Also note that these aren’t spring rolls.
 Spring rolls are made with rice paper wrappers that have been soaked in slightly warm water to soften them.
 Then the spring rolls are often fried to create a nice golden crust.
 My gluten free egg roll wrappers are a little more doughy and more like the traditional American-style egg roll you remember from all those unhealthy fast food joints that you used to go to before you started doing this weird gluten-free thing.

 Ah, those were the days.
 Hopefully these gluten free egg rolls bring that back a little bit.

 And while we’re on the subject of the good old unhealthy gluten days, do you remember that pizza you used to order and have delivered in just 30 minutes?
 Me too.
 So I came up with a GF 30 minute pizza crust that doesn’t cost you an arm and a leg:

 But for the present, let’s make egg rolls.

 - 1½ cups cornstarch, potato starch, or tapioca flour

 - 1½ cups brown or white rice flour or gluten free oat flour

 - 1 cup water